Ford00520/base-split-vault-key-notes/README.md

 Archive older material if it may still be useful for reference.

 Rename files when a clearer name would make them easier to find.

+Keep the repository structure simple and understandable.

+Update documentation whenever workflows or conventions change.

+## License

+No license information is currently provided in the original README.